andandandand/model-deployment-workshop/markdown_notes/Intro to FastAPI.md

 # What is FastAPI?

 FastAPI is a modern web framework for building APIs with Python, based on standard Python type hints and asynchronous programming.
 The most important concept to get started with it are routes.
+Importantly, FastAPI doesn't provide a web server.
+We will use [uvicorn](https://www.uvicorn.org/) as such.

 ## Routes in FastAPI